ADVANCING A GROUND-BREAKING APPROACH TO DISEASE-MODIFYING CLUSTERING ANTIBODY THERAPEUTICS

 Our Approach

-The DIAGONAL platform solves this challenge, combining proprietary computational and experimental techniques, enabling us to sift through billions of combinations at unprecedented speeds and find agonists with high fidelity.
+Given the many potential binding sites between each receptor and an antibody, nearly infinite binding combinations exist, of which only a small subset will induce cell signaling.
+Historically, this has made identifying or rationally designing clustering antibodies difficult.
+The DIAGONAL Product Engine solves this challenge, combining proprietary computational and experimental techniques, enabling us to sift through billions of combinations at unprecedented speeds and identify clustering antibodies with high fidelity.

 Our Platform